LukeSmithxyz/based.cooking/src/kvass.md

 [Kvass](https://en.wikipedia.org/wiki/Kvass) is a Slavic fermented beverage which is both simple to make and rich in flavour.

 - ⏲️ Prep time: ~30 min
-- 🍳 Cook time: ~1 week
+- ⌛ Fermentation time: ~1 week

 ## Ingredients